janbaer-blog/janbaer-blog.github.com/_posts/2013-12-08-find-out-which-process-uses-my-port.markdown

   lsof -i :3000

-Now I got the process id of the process that is using the port.
-With the pid it's now very simple to kill the process with the following command.
+This command returns me informations about the process that is using my port.
+With the processid I'm now be able to kill the process.

   kill -9 11381